wk275/qbTools-v2/README.md

 For these systems you should use "docker-compose up -d"

 If you start qbTools docker containers for the first time all software images will be downloaded.
 This can take some time.
-Subsequent start will be a lot quicker.
+Subsequent starts will be a lot quicker.

 All container names are suffixed by "-qb" .
 5 docker containers should run.
 Please check if their status is stable.